Royal Flying Corps: Home defence

 In the UK the RFC Home Establishment was not only responsible for training air and ground crews and preparing squadrons to deploy to France, but providing squadrons for home defence, countering the German Zeppelin raids and later Gotha raids.
 The RFC (and the Royal Naval Air Service) initially had limited success against the German raids, largely through the problem of locating the attackers and having aircraft of sufficient performance to reach the operating altitude of the German raiders.

 With the bulk of the operational squadrons engaged in France few could be spared for home defence in the UK.
 Therefore, training squadrons were called on to supply home defence aircraft and aircrews for the duration of the war.
 Night flying and defence missions were often flown by instructors in aircraft deemed worn-out and often obsolete for front-line service, although the pilots selected as instructors were often among the most experienced in the RFC.

 The RFC officially took over the role of Home Defence in December 1915 and at that time had 10 permanent airfields.
 By December 1916 there were 11 RFC home defence squadrons:

 Saint-Omer

 As the war moved into the period of the mobile warfare commonly called the Race to the Sea, the Corps moved forward again.
-On 8 October 1914 the RFC arrived in Saint-Omer and a headquarters was established at the aerodrome next to the local race course.
-Over the next few days the four squadrons arrived and for the next four years Saint-Omer was a focal point for all RFC operations in the field.
+The RFC arrived in Saint-Omer on 8 October 1914, and a headquarters was established at the aerodrome next to the local race course.
+Over the next few days the four squadrons arrived, and for the next four years Saint-Omer was a focal point for all RFC operations in the field.
 Although most squadrons only used Saint-Omer as a transit camp before moving on to other locations, the base grew in importance as it increased its logistic support to the RFC.